 This guide to AWS is both an easily digestible introduction to Amazon's cloud ecosystem, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on new AWS services and ways in which they can be leveraged.

-- What is it?
-AWS is a collection of various cloud computing services offered by Amazon.com.
+- What is AWS?
+AWS is a collection of various cloud computing services and applications offered by Amazon.com.
 The most popular of these services include Elastic Compute Cloud (EC2) and Simple Storage Service (S3).

-- Why does it matter?
+- Why does AWS matter?
 AWS has no upfront costs or appreciable time delay in resource provisioning—capacity is available on demand.
 With a usage-based billing formula, it is an economical alternative to on-premises servers.

-- Who does this affect?
+- Who does AWS affect?
 AWS offers services relevant to any organization, large or small, with an internet presence or a need for private data storage and retrieval.

-- When is this happening?
+- When was AWS launched?
 The AWS platform launched in 2006, though new services and "regions" (data centers) have been added continually since launch.

-- How do I get it?
+- How do I get and use AWS?
 You can get started with AWS using the free tier, which allows limited free use for up to one year.
-For pricing at the US East region, S3 pricing starts at $0.03 per GB, while EC2 instances start at $0.0062 per hour.
+For pricing at the US East region, S3 pricing starts at $0.023 per GB, while EC2 instances start at $0.0059 per hour.

 What is AWS?

 For example, pricing for S3 is divided into three tiers.
-In the US East region, the standard storage tier starts at $0.03 per GB for the first terabyte, with discounts thereafter.
-Infrequent access storage starts at $0.0125 per GB, and Glacier storage starts at $0.007 per GB.
+Presently, in the US-East region, the standard storage tier starts at $0.023 per GB per month for the first 50 terabytes, with discounts thereafter.
+Infrequent access storage starts at $0.0125 per GB, and Glacier storage, designed to host backups and data archives, starts at $0.004 per GB.